-The Company uses derivatives in the normal course of business, primarily in an attempt to reduce its exposure to market risks (principally interest rate risk, equity stock price risk, and foreign currency risk) stemming from various assets and liabilities.
+The Company uses derivatives in the normal course of business, primarily in an attempt to reduce its exposure to market risks (principally interest rate risk, equity stock price risk, and foreign currency risk) stemming from various assets and liabilities or as a temporary balancing tool to gain target market exposure.
 The Company's principle objective under such risk strategies is to achieve the desired reduction in economic risk.
-The Company does not apply hedge accounting treatment for any of its derivative instruments.
+The Company does not apply hedge accounting treatment for any of its derivative instruments